isVy08/L2C/README.md

   mkdir data/$name/
 done
 ```
-Our pre-trained models can be publicly accessed [here](https://drive.google.com/drive/folders/16wIKVHpf6n3CAWYlLaETJQ_uFHlaNI8H?usp=sharing).
-Each zip file contains 5 pre-trained models for each dataset.
-Download and place them in the corresponding folders.
+Refer to `blackbox.py` for how to train, save and load pre-trained blackbox models.
+Please ensure the models are stored in the folders corresponding to the dataset names.

 ## Running L2C
 To train the generative model, run the following command